Odds and Evens Practice Questions

-Master GMAT EO with comprehensive practice questions.
+Master GMAT Odds and Evens with comprehensive practice questions.
 Build your quantitative reasoning skills through detailed explanations and strategic practice.

 Correct Answer: B